Witt vector: Commutative unipotent algebraic groups

 Over an algebraically closed field of characteristic 0, any unipotent abelian connected algebraic group is isomorphic to a product of copies of the additive group $G_a$.
 The analogue of this for fields of characteristic $p$ is false: the truncated Witt schemes are counterexamples.
-(We make them into algebraic groups by forgetting the multiplication and just using the additive structure.)
+(They are made into algebraic groups by using the additive structure instead of multiplication.)
 However, these are essentially the only counterexamples: over an algebraically closed field of characteristic $p$, any unipotent abelian connected algebraic group is isogenous to a product of truncated Witt group schemes.